 Message from the Chair

 Our greatest desire is to serve you on your journey as a musician with an experience that is both memorable and impactful!
-For more information about our offerings, read the full welcome message from interim chair, Dr. Lenora Helm Hammonds.
+For more information about our offerings, read the full welcome message from department chair, Dr. Lenora Helm Hammonds.

 The Instrumental Performance concentration (Music, B.M.) focuses on overall musical preparation and development for instrumentalists, increasing the student's technical and analytical abilities and enhancing their performance skills through applied practice.

 The Music Education concentration (Music, B.M.) provides students with the knowledge and skills required to teach K–12 school music, along with coursework required by North Carolina Department of Education for Music K–12 licensure.
 Separate tracks for instrumentals and vocalists are offered.

 The Music Industry Concentration is designed to acquaint students with the concepts and methodologies of the music industry; to give students an introduction to digital music production technology; to provide specialized career preparation for the contemporary music profession; and to focus on the legal, financial and ethical aspects of a career in music.

 The Vocal Performance concentration (Music, B.M.) focuses on overall musical preparation and development for vocalists, increasing the student's technical and analytical abilities to sing diverse genres of music by enhancing their performance skills through applied practice.

 The Jazz concentration (Music, B.M.) provides academic, applied instrumental and vocal, and ensemble instruction focused on the development of knowledge and skills necessary in jazz instrumental and vocal performance.
 Targeted instruction is offered in jazz theory, jazz arranging, jazz improvisation, jazz composition and the history of jazz.